Presentation Skills Training Course

-The course content may include many of the exercises listed below, and any additional material that the trainers feel is relevant.
+We will include many of the exercises listed below and any additional material that the trainers feel is relevant.

 During the opening session, we combine a look at the fundamentals of presenting, with an assessment of each person's experience and what they would now like to achieve from the course.

 We start with a good look at the dynamic in which you have to present.